lucas-alves-souza/Regression-Bayesian-PyJags/README.md

 My study of a linear regression problem taken from Cap 10 of "Introduction to Bayesian Statistics", from Brendon J. Brewer.
 The pdf is available in https://www.stat.auckland.ac.nz/~brewer/stats331.pdf

-Note that I am using my own pyplot style souza.mplstyle with
+Note that I created a new pyplot style: souza.mplstyle
 ```
 plt.style.use('souza')
 ```